Applehand/DinnerParty/README.md

  Text-based dinner party assassin game using the Python library adventurelib.

 ## Plot
 You are an assassin.
-Your goal is to kill all the guests without alerting the others, saving the host for the last kill.
+Your goal is to eliminate all guests without raising alarm, and you must save the host for last.

 ## Characters